PwnFunction/Next.js-Flat-Prototype-Pollution/README.md

 > Note: In `next.config.js`, we skip validation `skipValidation: true`.
 > This is to disable `SeparateKeyframes` (`fn 1053`) - `@ampproject/toolbox-optimizer/index.js` throws `filter on undefined` due to prototype pollution.
 (Lazy fix)

+> Also while initializing runtime styles in `@ampproject/toolbox-optimizer`, response body from `ampUrlPrefix` is inserted directly to the page,
+> meaning one can still achieve XSS even if `RewriteAmpUrls` transformer is disabled.

 ## Redirect SSR